marijnh/Eloquent-JavaScript/11_async.md

 For non-trivial asynchronous code, this notation is usually more convenient than directly using promises.
-Even if you need to do something that doesn't fit the synchronous model, like performing multiple actions at the same time, it is easy to combine `await` with direct use of promises.
+Even if you need to do something that doesn't fit the synchronous model, such as perform multiple actions at the same time, it is easy to combine `await` with direct use of promises.